chiainc/chiainc.github.io/en/privacy.md

  * We use Cookies to deliver personalized experiences on our Site and services to our customers.
  * Cookies are used to analyze our customers’ activities in our services (we may use the results of our analysis to make you offers or for promotions).

-Please see our Cokie Policyo for further details on Cookies.
+Please see our Cokie Policy for further details on Cookies.

 ## Our Purposes For Processing Personal Information
 We will process your personal information for the following purposes: